-PLEASE NOTE: THE SYSTEM WILL START ACCEPTING APPLICATIONS FOR TRAVEL AWARDS ON NOV.
-11th, 2013
+PLEASE NOTE: THE SYSTEM WILL START ACCEPTING APPLICATIONS FOR THE FIRST ROUND OF TRAVEL AWARDS ON SEPT.
+5, 2014.

 To support the professional development of our graduate students through the presentation of original research, the College of Arts and Humanities awards grants for travel to significant national and international conferences.
 There will be three competitions per year.

 Eligible expenses include transportation, lodging, registration fees and per diem for food.

 General Guidelines: Up to $500 for travel within North America and up to $700 for international travel.

 College deadlines (for departments to submit materials to the ARHU Dean’s office):

 Round 1 - Friday, October 3, 2014; Round 2 - Monday, December 1, 2014; and Round 3 - Friday, May 1, 2015.